 Mr. Lloyd Schout - Zeeland, Michigan

 Lloyd and his wife Melva have been married for 51 years.
 They have three sons and four grandchildren.
-They will soon become members of Grace Fellowship Orthodox Presbyterian Church in Zeeland.
+They are members of Grace Fellowship Orthodox Presbyterian Church in Zeeland, Michigan